 Regulations of 8 June 2009 no. 602 relating to handling of flammable, reactive and pressurised substances as well as equipment and systems used during handling of such (in Norwegian only).

 The Norwegian Coastal Administration

 Provisions on the marking of permanently located offshore units in the petroleum industry.
-Stipulated 20 December 2013 (in Norwegian only).
+Stipulated 20 December 2013

 The Civil Aviation Authority